 My brother had been telling us about this restaurant for weeks.
-Apparently they have one of the best veggie burgers in D.C. and since Becca and my brother are a vegetarians, we went there!
+Apparently, they have one of the best veggie burgers in D.C. and since Becca and my brother are vegetarians, we went there!

 We started with wine and nachos.
 They had guacamole, cheese, beans, fresh baked chips and sour cream.
 These nachos are now in my top favorite for nachos.